bzhan/Imperative_HOL_Time/README.md

 The paper corresponds to the initial commit 8d336cd, which uses the version of auto2 (https://github.com/bzhan/auto2) at commit 167808b and Isabelle2017.

-The current commit corresponds to commit b4b629e in auto2 and Isabelle2018.
+Last version for Isabelle2018 is c0ca7cb, corresponds to commit b4b629e in auto2 (https://github.com/bzhan/auto2) and Isabelle2018.

+The latest commit uses Auto2-HOL and Auto2-Imperative-HOL from the AFP as well as Isabelle2019.

 ### Abstract: